hiimjasmine00/BetterSafe/README.md

 # Better Safe
-A mod that expands The Safe with a calendar.
+Expand The Safe with a calendar.

 # Features
 - Calendars for daily, weekly and event levels, showing what was featured on each day